housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 ---
 ![PRPL Pattern](assets/thinking-prpl/banner.png "PRPL Pattern"){: .article-image-with-border }

-***Although modified to include additional information, this article is a write-up of a talk I gave at Fluent Conf.
-You can watch it [here]() if you happen to be interested.***
+***Although modified to include additional information, this article is a write-up of a talk I gave at .concat() and Fluent.
+You can watch it [here](https://www.youtube.com/watch?v=RcHWKieBslk) if you happen to be interested.***

 The PRPL pattern is not a specific technology or tool, but rather a methodology for building web applications that load fast and reliably.

-* First and foremost, you send (or **push**) the most critical resources to your users.
+* First and foremost, you send (**push**) the most critical resources to your users.
 * You do this in order to **render** your initial route as soon as possible.
-* Then, you **pre-cache** remaining assets.
+* You then **pre-cache** remaining assets.
 * Finally, you can consider **lazy loading** your routes.

-Although the techniques that make up the pattern aren't new, the term `PRPL` was coined by the [Polymer team](https://www.youtube.com/watch?v=J4i0xJnQUzU).
+The term `PRPL` was coined by the Polymer team in their [talk at Google I/O 2016](https://youtu.be/J4i0xJnQUzU?t=2032).

 # Mobile Web

-It's probably safe to say that the majority of individuals who read this article own a mobile device of some sort.
-Although what we do in our mobile devices can vary day-to-day, there's no denying that the amount of time that we spend on our smartphones and tablets have only increased year after year.
+It is probably safe to assume that the majority of individuals who read this article own a mobile device, and the amount of time that we spend on our smartphones and tablets have only increased year after year.

 ![comScore 2017 U.S. Mobile App Report](assets/thinking-prpl/comScore-app-report.png "comScore 2017 U.S. Mobile App Report"){: .article-image-with-source-border }